Donald Campbell: Inquest

+The Coroner's verdict was: "Donald Campbell died as a result of an accident."

 Legacy

 Between them, Campbell and his father had set 11 speed records on water and 10 on land.

 The story of Campbell's last attempt at the water speed record on Coniston Water was told in the BBC television film Across the Lake in 1988, with Anthony Hopkins as Campbell.
 Nine years earlier, Robert Hardy had played Campbell's father, Sir Malcolm Campbell, in the BBC2 Playhouse television drama "Speed King"; both were written by Roger Milner and produced by Innes Lloyd.
 In 2003, the BBC showed a documentary reconstruction of Campbell's fateful water-speed record attempt in an episode of Days That Shook the World.
 It featured a mixture of modern reconstruction and original film footage.
 All of the original colour clips were taken from a film capturing the event, Campbell at Coniston by John Lomax, a local amateur filmmaker from Wallasey, England.
 Lomax's film won awards worldwide in the late 1960s for recording the final weeks of Campbell's life.

 In 1956, Campbell was surprised by Eamonn Andrews for the seventh episode of the new television show This Is Your Life.

 An English Heritage blue plaque commemorates Campbell and his father at Canbury School, Kingston Hill, Kingston upon Thames, where they lived.

 In the village of Coniston, the Ruskin Museum has a display of Campbell memorabilia, and the Bristol Orpheus engine recovered in 2001 is also displayed.
 The engine's casing is mostly missing, having acted as a sacrificial anode in its time underwater, but the internals are preserved.
 Campbell's helmet from the ill-fated run is also on display.

-On 23 March 2021, organised by the Ruskin Museum, two Hawk jets of the Royal Air Force staged a fly past over the Lake District to mark the 100th anniversary of Campbell's birth.
-As they flew over Coniston Water, the jets dipped their wings in salute, in a repeat of a gesture carried out by an Avro Vulcan on the day after his death.
-Campbell's daughter, Gina, laid flowers on the surface of the lake as the jets flew overhead.